 So far as you are aware, has any boundary of your property been moved in the last 10 years?
 No a.
 Advising that the owner of a neighbouring property has made a planning application?
-No b.
+Don't know b.
 That affects your property in some other way.
-No c.
+Don't know c.
 That requires you to do any maintenance, repairs, or improvements to your property.
-No
+Don't know